bmc/brizzled/source/_posts/2012-05-10-append-a-random-fortune-to-a-mail-dot-app-signature.markdown

 The answer is to write a small bit of AppleScript (one of the stranger programming languages I've ever used).
 The AppleScript script:

-* Uses the same signature prefix that the Thunderbird shell script uses.
+* Uses the same signature prefix file that the Thunderbird shell script uses.
 * Concatenates the contents of that prefix file with the output from my `fortune` program.
 * Tells Mail.app to replace the named signature.
 (I have more than one